jessicametzger/grcrfit/README.md

 - "grscaling" entry: True or False, specifying whether or not to add a free scaling factor to all GR experiments.
 Same prior as in "crscaling".
 Default is False (no GR scaling factors).

+- "fixd" entry: None or positive float.
+For fixing the delta parameter in broken power-law fits.
+Can only be used when "one_d" is True (see below).
+Default is None (free delta if broken power-law).

+- "enhext" entry: True or False.
+Whether or not to calculate the enhancement factors below 1 GeV (gamma ray energy) or fix the value at those energies to the value at 1 GeV.
+Because the table in Kachelriess +14 only provides multiplication factors down to 10 GeV (and because, moreover, in broken power-law models index changes below ~1 GeV may mess up these calculations which assume a SPL), it is probably best to not extrapolate too far down.
+Default is False (fix to 1 GeV value).

+- "priorlimits" entry: True or False.
+Whether or not to set limits the same limits on the Hydrogen LIS parameters as in Strong 2015 (Table 1).
+Default is False (no limits).

+- "one_d" entry: True or False.
+Whether or not to share the delta (break softness) parameter between all element LIS's.
+Default is True (single shared delta).

 # Getting results